deepdoctection/deepdoctection/docs/tutorials/Analyzer_Doclaynet_With_YOLO.md

 ## Adding the model to the `ModelCatalog`

 Next, we need to register the model artifact.
 Registering the model will make it much easier to use the later with the Analyzer.
 We use the `yolov10x_best.pt` checkpoint from [here](https://huggingface.co/omoured/YOLOv10-Document-Layout-Analysis).

 By the way, the source code for training this model can be found [here](https://github.com/moured/YOLOv10-Document-Layout-Analysis.git).

-Save the model under `dd.get_weights_dir_path() / "yolo/yolov10x_best.pt"`.
+Save the model under `os.environ["CONFIGS_DIR"] `.
 Alternatively, provide `hf_repo_id`, `hf_model_name`.
 This model does not require a config file.

 ```python